All of the drum loops

 Step 3

 Load up the Model 670 compressor in the second chain slot of T-Racks 3.
-If you find the controls on this compressor confusing then experiment with some of the presets to get yourself going – there are some good ones.
+If you find the controls on this compressor confusing, experiment with some of the presets to get yourself going – there are some good ones.

-In this case, I started out with the “1db of magic” preset and tweaked it to my liking.
+In this case, we started out with the “1db of magic” preset and tweaked it to our liking.
 Pay attention to the settings.

 Here is what the beat sounds like now.